anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 Where technically feasible the following system events must be recorded (sec.mon.005):

--Successful and unsuccessful login attempts including:
+- Successful and unsuccessful login attempts including:

   - Command line authentication (i.e., when initially getting token from keystone)
   - Horizon authentication
   - SSH authentication and sudo on the computes, controllers, network and storage nodes

 - Logoffs
 - Successful and unsuccessful changes to a privilege level (sec.lcm.012)